Grape Tomato and Herb FocacciaCuisinart Original Recipe

 Punch dough to deflate.
 Divide into 3 equal pieces.
 Let rest 10 minutes before continuing.
-After 10 minutes, on a lightly floured or cornmeal-dusted work surface, roll each piece of dough into a 9- to 10-inch round or an 8x11-inch rectangle.
-Place on baking sheet lined with parchment and dusted with cornmeal, or on baker’s peel dusted with cornmeal (if using baking stone).
+After 10 minutes, on a lightly floured or cornmeal-dusted work surface, roll each piece of dough into a 9- to 10-inch round or an 8" x 11" rectangle.
+Place on baking sheet lined with parchment and dusted with cornmeal, or on baker's peel dusted with cornmeal (if using baking stone).

 Place focaccias in preheated 425°F oven and bake for 16 to 20 minutes.

 Cool on a wire rack for 5 minutes before cutting.
 If desired, sprinkle with chopped fresh herbs while warm.